DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: Appendix

+While rule-based mapping provides a consistent baseline, determining the optimal boundaries for ``intentional" driving actions can be ambiguous.
+To ensure high-quality labels and address the known limitations of VLMs in temporal grounding, we implemented a ``Rule-Based Generation + VLM-as-Judge + Human Verification" pipeline with a dual-feedback mechanism.

-While our rule-based approach provides a consistent baseline for labeling, it can struggle with ambiguous or boundary cases where the trajectory is complex.
-To address this and enhance the quality of our labels, we introduce a VLM-based refinement stage.
-In this step, we leverage the advanced reasoning capabilities of GPT-4.1 to act as a proxy for human verification.
+\textbf{VLM-as-Judge with BEV Visualization.} In this step, we leverage the advanced reasoning capabilities of GPT-4.1 to act as a proxy for human verification.
 We provide the model with a bird's-eye-view (BEV) visualization of the ego-vehicle's future trajectory alongside the initial rule-based meta-action sequence.
-The model is then tasked with evaluating the sequence for logical consistency and correcting any discrepancies.
-This process ensures a higher fidelity of the final labels.
-The complete prompt used for this task is detailed below.
+This strategy of providing explicit visual context effectively mitigates the temporal grounding weaknesses often observed in VLMs, a challenge also highlighted and similarly addressed in~\cite{vlm-ad} through visual prompts.
+The model is then tasked with evaluating the sequence for logical consistency.

+\textbf{Dual-Feedback Iterative Tuning.} We treated the kinematic thresholds (speed, acceleration, yaw) as parameters within a dual-feedback loop: 1) VLM Feedback: The VLM scored the consistency between the rule-generated labels and the BEV visualizations.
+2) Human Feedback: We conducted random spot-checks to calculate the false-label rate.
+In each iteration, thresholds were adjusted to simultaneously maximize the VLM's consistency alignment score and minimize the human-observed error rate.
+The thresholds reported in the previous section represent the converged values from this optimization.

+\textbf{Final Refinement for Hard Cases.} For the small fraction of remaining boundary cases where rule-based outputs remained ambiguous (low VLM confidence), we performed a final pass using GPT-4.1.
+By providing the model with the BEV visualization and the tentative rule-based sequence, we allowed it to refine the labels based on logical consistency and scene context.
+The prompt used for this final refinement is detailed below.